franknmungai/react-hackathon/docs/08-highlighting-options.md

 Next we use the `useReducer` hook.
 It's an alternative to `useState`.
 It makes it easier to manage and update complex or deeply nested state values.
 It takes in a reducer function, which is a function that updates the state, and the initial state value, `initialState`.
 It also returns an array with two values.
 The first value is the `state` and the second value is a function called `dispatch` that is used to trigger state updates.
 Whenever we call `dispatch`, the reducer function we passed in i.e `GameReducer` is going to be called to update the state.

-Finally we return the `children` wrapped in `GameContext.Provider`. `GameContext.Provider` takes a `value` _prop_ where we pass the state and any values we want to share with all the components in this tree.
+Finally, we return the `children` wrapped in `GameContext.Provider`. `GameContext.Provider` takes a `value` _prop_ where we pass the values we want to share with all the components in this tree.
 For the `value` _prop_, we provide an object with all the properties in our `state`, which in this case is only the `possibleMoves` array, we also provide dispatch so that we can easily trigger state updates from nested children components.

 That's it for the _context_ set up.
 Let's create our `GameReducer` function in `src/context/GameReducer.js`.
+Create the `GameReducer.js` file in the `context` folder and add the following code.

 ```js title="/src/context/GameReducer.js"
 import { types } from './actions';